Akshit0909/data-512-homework_2/README.md

 2. code/AM_DATA512_W2_Data_Analysis.ipynb: <br>
     In this notebook, the primary emphasis is on conducting various data analysis and data visualization activities.
 It is intended for exploring and deriving insights from the processed data.

-These two notebooks together cover the comprehensive workflow of your project, from data acquisition and preparation to the subsequent data analysis and visualization stages.
+These two notebooks together cover the comprehensive workflow of the project, from data acquisition and preparation to the subsequent data analysis and visualization stages.

 # Coding Process/Steps to Reproduce